Daniel Kraft

 Empty Hero - Mental Health for Startup Founders

-Julia runs a fast-growing platform startup on the West Coast.
-We have been working together for several years.
-Now she is at the tail end of a fundraising cycle, and despite all the drama around VC winter and SVB, she got her company funded.
+Julia runs a fast-growing platform startup on the US West Coast and we have been working together for several years.
+She was on the tail end of a fundraising cycle when all hell broke loose.
+Despite all the drama, she got her company funded.

 Victory Week?

 What could have been a great victory week pushed her into emptiness and exhaustion.
 What has happened?
-When her investors wired the funds, SVB collapsed, and she was stranded.
+When her investors wired the funds, SVB - her bank - collapsed, and she was stranded.
 She had great news to share, and still no cash in the bank.

 In her "get shit done" mentality, she organized new bank accounts and secured temporary cash for her employees.
 All while helping to sort out some technical platform challenges and closing a series of important deals.